qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 To export a layout as SVG:

 #.
 Click the |saveAsSVG| :sup:`Export as SVG` icon
 #.
-You also need to fill the path and filename (used as a basename for all the
+Fill in the path and filename (used as a base name for all the
    files in case of multi-page composition)
 #.
 In the next :guilabel:`SVG Export Options` dialog, you can override the
    layout default :ref:`export settings <layout_export_settings>` or configure